weecology/DeepLidar/README.md

 DeepForest uses conda environments to manage python dependencies

-Some key dependencies that have some build specific installs include
+Some key dependencies for model training that have some build specific installs include

 * OpenCV
 * Keras + Tensorflow